-As well as playing nearly all games for the original console, the next Nintendo system will have its own tailor-made Switch 2 games you can't can't play anywhere else, alongside all the multiplatform releases and ports.
+As well as playing nearly all games for the original console, the next Nintendo system will have its own tailor-made Switch 2 games you can't play anywhere else, alongside all the multiplatform releases and ports.

 So, in order to both guide you and to stoke the internal hype fires even further (as if that were possible), we've put together this handy quick list of all Switch 2-exclusive games that have been announced thus far.